apache/artemis-examples/examples/features/standard/dead-letter/readme.md

 To prevent this, messaging systems define dead letter messages: after a specified unsuccessful delivery attempts, the message is removed from the destination and instead routed to a _dead letter address_ where they can be consumed for further investigation.

-The example will show how to configure ActiveMQ Artemis to route a message to a dead letter address after 3 unsuccessful delivery attempts.
+The example will show how to configure Apache Artemis to route a message to a dead letter address after 3 unsuccessful delivery attempts.

 The example will send 1 message to a queue.
 We will deliver the message 3 times and rollback the session every time.